realxanz/realxanz.github.io/protect-the-kingdom.md

 # Protect The Kingdom

 A rpg-ish tower defense where you’ve to protect the kingdom from the evil elf, Yerdna, invasion.
-This project was made for a college assignment.
+This project was made for a _college assignment_.

 **_Team size:_ 4**
 **_Made in Construct 3._**